High-Volume Agent Db2 for i Setup Guide

 Connect using SSH

 Fivetran connects to your database through an SSH tunnel, providing secure communication between Fivetran processes and your database host.
-This connection method can be used when direct access to your database port isn’t possible or if you require an enhanced or more secure connection.
+This connection method can be used when direct access to your database port isn’t possible or if you require a more secure connection.
 It allows Fivetran to securely access your database while maintaining your network’s integrity.

 You may need to configure your firewall or any relevant access control systems to allow incoming connections to your Db2 for i database port (usually port 8471